 - You can avoid drugs, risky injections, and even riskier carpal tunnel surgery.

-- Whether you have carpal tunnel syndrome or any of its impostors, the Videos and Audios in this course can show you the way to make your hands feel young again.
+- Whether you have carpal tunnel syndrome or any of its impostors, the Videos show and tell how to find your problem, explain what is going on, and show how to fix it.